vigour-io/boilerplate-module/README.md

 To start a server use `npm start` with no arguments
 To launch a server for testing puposes you can use `now`, they map port 80 to https by default.

-- Add your start script in a bin folder `bin/server.js`
+- Add your start script in a bin folder `bin/server.js`, this way you ensure that your module is allways usable programaticly
 - Do not add to many arguments to your start script, in general having one argument that is the port should be enough for development
 - Prefer errors over logs, throw Errors.
 In most cases where you use`vigour-state` the whole state will be stored in a database, this means every error is reproducable by replaying the history
 - Dont add too many `dev-tools` to your server, custom cli tools, too many fancy colorts in the console